zyf2008Neptune/CommonLibSSE-NG/README.md

 The runtime-specific ports will not attempt to dynamically lookup the version of Skyrim at runtime, and will enable access to reverse engineered content that is specific to that version of Skyrim and non-portable (i.e. it does not exist in all versions of Skyrim, or has not been reverse engineered on all versions of Skyrim).
-Note that VR is only partially supported in this fork.
-It is treated largely as SE, but with VR Address Library support.
-Some functionality may still be exposed which is not available for VR (e.g. ESL-flagged plugins), and not all Address Library IDs are mapped by VR Address Library at this time.

 You should have the following in `CMakeLists.txt` to compile and link successfully:
 ```cmake